Currently Browsing:Obstetrics & Gynecology

 How is dysmenorrhea treated?

-Specific treatment for dysmenorrhea will be determined by your health care provider based on:
+Specific treatment for dysmenorrhea will be discussed with you by your healthcare provider based on:

 - Your age, overall health, and medical history